mortezakowkabi/jcb-persian-documentation/english/Admin-Views.md

 Before this stage, you should already understand:

+* The [JCB!
+Fields](./JCB-Fields.md) overview that explains how each field definition governs storage, rendering, and sharing
 * **Field Types** and **Basic Fields** (previous tutorials)
 * The **General Planning** structure of your component